 It is also possible for some with a standard driver’s license to operate a Slingshot without needing an extra endorsement.
 This option depends on how three-wheeled vehicles are classified where you live and if autocycle exclusions exist.

-Do You Need a Motorcycle License to Drive a Slingshot?
+Do I Need a Motorcycle License to Drive a Polaris Slingshot?

 Unless you live or travel with a Polaris Slingshot in Massachusetts, it is not required for drivers to have a motorcycle endorsement to operate a three-wheeled vehicle.